vinuesa/get_phylomarkers/INSTALL.md

 # Installation and execution notes for the get_phylomarkers pipeline

-Version: Dec.
-31, 2017
+Version: Jan.
+31, 2018

 This file lists the software components of the *get_phylomarkers* pipeline and briefly describes how to install them.

 The pipeline runs on Linux (Ubuntu and RedHat distros) and Mac OS X environments.

 It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
-The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from to markers.
-Therefore, if your intention is to select optimal genome markers to infer genome phylogenies, you should run the pipeline on a multiprocessor/multicore server to speed up computations.
+The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
+We recommend running the pipeline on a multiprocessor/multicore server to speed up these  computations.

 ## Quick install and test notes

+- We highly recommend that you download the [**Doccker image**](https://hub.docker.com/r/csicunam/get_homologues), which bundles GET_PHYLOMARKERS with [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues), ready to use.
+This is the easiest way to get the full pipeline up and running, avoiding potential architecture-specific configuration and installation problems of the second-party dependencies (Perl modules, R packages, binaries ...) of the complete software suite.

+- To get a quick impressin of the capabilities of the [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) + **GET_PHYLOMARKERS** combo, We recommend following the [**tutorial**](docs/GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial) with the test sequences provided in the test_sequences/ directory (and subdirectories contained therein).
+Read the [**manual**](docs/GET_PHYLOMARKERS_manual.md) for the implementation details.

+Alternatively, you can proceed by attempting a manual install, as follows:

-1. clone the repository into a suitable directory (e.g. $HOME/src/gitHub/) using the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/src/gitHub/
+1. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/src/gitHub/).
+To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/src/gitHub/

-2. Make sure R is configured in your system.
+2. Make sure a recent version of R is configured in your system.
 If not, please install R package (r-base in linux).
 See CRAN packages for OSX [here](https://cran.r-project.org/bin/macosx/).
+Your system will also need recent versions of Bash and Perl installed.

 3. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R

 4. Copy the test_sequences directory into a suitable place (e.g. 'cp -r test_sequences $HOME)

-5. cd into the test_sequences dir (e.g. '$HOME/test_sequences')
+5. cd into the test_sequences dir (e.g. 'cd $HOME/test_sequences/core_genome')

-6. Issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K 1', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA), and will test the molecular clock hypothesis (-K 1).
+6. Issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).

 7. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
-Note that for this second invocation, you will probably not need to prepend the full path to the script anymore (see NOTES below).
+Note that for this second invocation, you will probably not need to prepend the full path to the script anymore, as symlinks are created to the scripts from your $HOME/bin dir (see NOTES below).

 8. Explore the help menu of the main script to see the options available for customization of the run.
 It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh

+9. Read the [**manual**](docs/GET_PHYLOMARKERS_manual.md) for the implementation details.

 That's it, enjoy.